jonathanrodrigues15287/music-playlist-app/README.md

 A mobile music playlist app built with Python and Kivy.

 About
 A simple music playlist manager designed for a 360x640 mobile screen.
 It lets you browse playlists by artist and view their song lists.
 Currently includes playlists for Against The Current, Ghost, Judas Priest, and a mixed Random playlist.
+Only the UI has been added for now.

 Features